PACO-CPU/minimal-mistakes/_docs/002 - concepts.md

 To prove that it is possible to integrate different approximate functional units in the PACO core, we have implemented:

 ### An Approximate ALU
-The PACO Approximate ALU allows one to experiment with different degrees of approximation for approximate applications rather than providing energy savings or speedup as compared to the standard ALU.
+The PACO Approximate ALU allows one to experiment with different degrees of approximation for approximate applications, rather than providing energy savings or speedup compared to the standard ALU.
 The ALU ignores a certain number of least significant bits of its inputs depending on the degree of approximation specified in the instruction.
 An extension to C/C++ languages has also been created that allows both expected precision of inputs and minimum precision boundaries of outputs to be specified.
 The PACO compiler determines the most approximation possible without violating the output precision boundaries.

  <img src="/paco-cpu/images/results/alu/approx-alu-pipeline.svg" alt="Approx ALU" width="500" height= "300" style = "margin:30px">